Causes of Type 1 Diabetes

 The patterns of this disease in families show that more than genes must be involved.
 Most people with type 1 diabetes don't have a first-degree relative with the disease.
 Also, when one identical twin has type 1 diabetes, the other twin, with identical genes, has less than a 50% chance of developing the disease.

 In a person who is at risk because of HLA gene types, life experience or exposures may determine whether type 1 diabetes will develop.
-Researchers are still looking for possible triggers.
+Researchers are still researching to better understand triggers.

 The most common antibodies formed in people who go on to develop type 1 diabetes are islet cell antibodies.
 They damage cells in the pancreas that make insulin.
 Some children with diabetes make a second type of antibodies, which can damage cells in the thyroid gland.
 Children who are newly diagnosed with diabetes should have a blood test to check for thyroid problems, too.